Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/Lesson-2/Creating-files-overview.md

 ## What is a text file

-If you are familar with Windows documents a text file in Linux is similar.
+If you are familiar with Windows documents a text file in Linux is similar.
 The biggest difference it that in Linux the contents of a text file is raw, meaning there is no formatting.
 That means, no bold text, typescript, underlining etc..
 Text files should end with a .txt.
 Text files do not support  any form of media such as videos, audio, or pictures.

 ## Commands